tfrce/thedaywefightback/_posts/2014-02-13-the-results.md

 <div style="clear: both;"></div>
 #### This is just the beginning

 We called Tuesday "The Day We Fight Back" but of course the fight doesn't end here.
-To push back against surveillance we need to keep driving actions to educate and push our representatives to take action.
+To push back against surveillance we need to keep acting to educate and push our representatives to take action.

-We'll continue to push for reform, and we hope you'll join us.
+We've laid a strong foundation, but there's much more yet to come.

 <div id="social">